-The stories are so sweet and most of the recipes are, shockingly, things I would actually eat.
+The stories in My Kitchen Table are so sweet and most of the recipes are, shockingly, things I would actually eat.
 Salmon in cider cream sauce?
 Yes, please.
 A few, of course, made me grimace a little or think, “wow, I could never ever eat so many salads,” but overall, it was a lovely blend of stories and real food.

 I loved this book – it was just so delightful and I’d recommend it to anyone who enjoys memoirs or cooking or both.

 And if you end up making a pistachio and chocolate salad, please invite me over.